PaioPaio/ILC_exam/report_slides/typst/main.typ

 ]

 #slide[
-  = What is Iterative Learning Control ?
+  = Iterative Learning Control in a nutshell

   Iterative Learning Control @bristowSurveyIterativeLearning2006 (ILC) generally concerns the control of a repeated task.
 It does so by: